-Requirements vary among health professional schools, but nearly all programs require the following: one year of biology with laboratory (Drew recommends at least three semesters to be prepared for the MCAT), one year of general chemistry with laboratory, one year of organic chemistry with laboratory, one year of physics with laboratory, one semester of biochemistry with laboratory, introduction to psychology, introduction to sociology, one year of English/writing, and at least one semester of introductory statistics.
-We strongly recommend that all medical school applicants also take one year of anatomy and physiology with laboratory, one semester of microbiology with laboratory, and one semester of medical ethics.
+Requirements vary among health professional schools, but nearly all programs require the following: two semesters of biology with laboratory (Drew recommends at least three semesters to be prepared for the MCAT), two semesters of general chemistry with laboratory, two semesters of organic chemistry with laboratory, two semesters of physics with laboratory, one semester of biochemistry with laboratory, introduction to psychology, introduction to sociology, two semesters of English/writing, and at least one semester of introductory statistics.
+We strongly recommend that all medical school applicants also take two semesters of anatomy and physiology with laboratory, one semester of microbiology with laboratory, and one semester of medical ethics.

-As a pre-med student at Drew, you will get advising from at least two sources: your academic advisor, who is a professor in your chosen major, and a pre-medical advisor, who is a member of the National Association of Advisors for the Health Professions.
+As a pre-med student at Drew, you will get advising from at least two sources: your academic advisor, who is a professor in your chosen major, and a pre-health professions advisor, who is a member of the National Association of Advisors for the Health Professions.

 Yes.
 Medical schools prefer that applicants work with a health professions committee, and at Drew this is a group of faculty members and pre-health advisors who provide advice about the health professions and the application process.
 The committee also prepares a letter of recommendation on your behalf to health professional schools.